 Big Cat Habitat and Gulf Coast “Sanctuary” in Sarasota, Florida, is a far cry from a true animal sanctuary.
-A PETA eyewitness saw a chimpanzee jerked around by a leash wrapped around his neck, big cats forced to do tricks under the threat of a whip, camels with only putrid green water, and many animals confined to pitifully small cages while tourists gawked at them and shoved food on sticks through the chain-link fences.
+In 2019, a PETA eyewitness saw a chimpanzee jerked around by a leash wrapped around his neck, big cats forced to do tricks under the threat of a whip, camels with only putrid green water, and many animals confined to pitifully small cages while tourists gawked at them and shoved food on sticks through the chain-link fences.

 This shabby roadside zoo is owned and operated by the Rosaire family, exhibitors notorious for using animals in abusive circus acts and for racking up piles of citations for violating the federal Animal Welfare Act.
 Two members of the family are still carting bears around the country for performances.
 There’s even a circus tent on the grounds of the roadside zoo in which visitors who pay for another ticket can watch more animals be forced to perform.

 One of the saddest animals at Big Cat Habitat is a chimpanzee named Chance.
 Torn from his mother when he was just 6 months old, he was sold by a breeder in Missouri to be a “pet” for a private owner in North Carolina.
 Not long afterward, the Rosaires bought Chance and began training him to perform.
 They leased him out for use in The Wolf of Wall Street, and for years, they’ve been forcing him to perform tricks by yanking him around on a leash wrapped around his neck, as this video shows.